France - Netherland - UK

 It is the only poultry, in France, in Europe, throughout the

-world, which, like all good wines dear to our hearts, has the
+world, which, like all good wines dear to our hearts, has

 benefit of an A.O.C.
 (Guaranteed Origin Appellation).
-This law
+This

-on A.O.C. qualification defines, very precisely: the zone, the
+on A.O.C. qualification defines, very precisely: the zone,

-breed and the rearing conditions which give right to this title of
+breed and the rearing conditions which give right to this

 "Bresse Poultry".